Long/short investing for volatile markets

 Higher and more persistent rates of inflation, an end to the near-zero interest rate regime, and more meaningful cost of capital all represent challenges for businesses.
 But they also create opportunities for long/short strategies: first, by creating an environment more likely to result in disparate outcomes for individual equities and second, by offering a more meaningful source of returns for short sale proceeds in the form of higher Treasury yields.

-Source: Federal Reserve Bank of St. Louis, U.S. Bureau of Labor Statistics, as of March 31, 2025.
+Source: Federal Reserve Bank of St. Louis, U.S. Bureau of Labor Statistics, as of January 1, 2026.
+No CPI figure was reported for October 2025 due to the federal government shutdown.
 See other important definitions below.
 Past performance does not guarantee future results.

 BOSTON PARTNERS THREE CIRCLE APPROACH